Business-Wizard/Passwords_Leak_Analysis/README.md

 |t43ty34tt2t43t34t324            |   20  |  4  |   20.0    |
 |FPuw0ReC^CachyZe34q5            |   20  |  4  |   20.0    |

+[Password Strength Indicator](https://lowe.github.io/tryzxcvbn/) hosted on another website that you can use to improve your passwords.

 ## Next Steps - Next Features to add